atjsslokesh/contact-management/README.md

 Paste these two files in a folder you want

-To run the program double click on contact manager you will see a menu screen either you can enter or read contact contacts will be saved in a .txt file
+To run the program double click on "contact manager.bat" you will see a menu screen either you can enter or read contact contacts will be saved in a .txt file
 You also have a help option where you can give feedback which will be stored in a .txt file

 Backup of both of these files will be made in a seperate folder "contactmanagementbackup" on desktop.